korcankaraokcu/PINCE/CONTRIBUTING.md

 So, after learning how to contribute, you are wondering where to start now.
 You can either search for `TODO` within the code or pick up any task from the roadmap below.
 These tasks are ordered by importance but feel free to pick any of them.
 Further details can be discussed in the PINCE discord server
 - Libpince support for Java (symbol recognition, calling functions, dissect obj tree etc.)
-- Move GUI classes of PINCE.py to their own files
 - Extend documentation to GUI parts.
 Libpince has 100% documentation coverage but GUI doesn't
 - Flowcharts based on disassembled output
 - Consider implementing a GUI for catchpoints(syscall, fork, exec etc.).
 Signal handling already has a GUI(HandleSignals widget), but the remaining catchpoint types are still done via the GDB Console